- User Types

-The Heatmap report provides an ideal way to quickly compare activity between learners.
-Like the Leaderboard report, each Heatmap report shows text-based data, but it presents a visual representation of your learners’ activity by using varying intensities of color.
+The Heatmap Report provides an ideal way to quickly compare activity between learners.
+Like the Leaderboard Report, each Heatmap Report shows text-based data, but also presents a visual representation of your learners’ activities by using varying intensities of color.
 Darker and lighter backgrounds on cells are used to visually highlight outlier values.
-For instance, if you were looking at test scores for a group of learners, you could easily identify higher performers because their corresponding colors would be darker.
+For instance, if you are looking at test scores for a group of learners, you can easily identify higher performers because their corresponding colors would be darker.

 In the Heatmap filter, you’ll choose what you’d like to rank (using the Organized menu), how you’d like to rank it (using the Measures menu), whether you want to show data values in addition to the heatmap colors (using the Value Labels menu), and how to scale the heatmap colors (with Scale Colors).

 On the Organized menu, you’ll choose what you’d like to rank on the Heatmap.
-Just choose an option from the Organized menu and the Heatmap will organize data by what you’ve chosen.
+Choose an option from the Organized menu and the rows on the Heatmap will be what you’ve chosen.

-On the Measures menu, you’ll choose how you’d like to rank what you chose in the Organized menu.
+On the Measures menu, you’ll choose which measures you’d like to rank what you chose in the Organized menu.
 You can choose multiple measures for the same Heatmap Report, and each measure you choose is given a column in the Heatmap Report.

 To add a measure to the Heatmap, choose a measure from the Select a Measure menu and click the Add Measure button next to the menu.
 You’ll see the measure added to the Heatmap, and the measure will be added to the Measures section.
 To deselect a measure, click the X next to the Measure in the Measures section.